-As the Authority's finances became tighter, increased emphasis has been placed on the budget management process.
-The following procedures were instituted to strengthen the financial management process:
+As the Authority's finances become tighter, increased emphasis has been placed on the budget management process.
+The following procedures were instituted to strengthen this process:

-- The Board of Trustees developed a set of financial policies to guide the development of the budget plan and articulate the Authority's operating guidelines. - The Authority's performance is measured against the standards established by the Board. - A formal budget document is produced, providing clear, timely, and accurate budget information to officials and the public. - Expenditures are tracked against appropriations and available resources. - Performance indicators are used to assess the containment of costs and the effectiveness of service delivery.
+- The Board of Trustees developed a set of financial policies to guide the development of the budget plan and articulate the Authority's operating guidelines. - The Authority's performance is measured against the standards established by the Board. - A formal budget document is produced, providing clear, timely, and accurate budget information to officials and the public. - Expenditures are tracked against appropriations and available resources. - Performance indicators are used to assess the containment of costs and the effectiveness of service delivery. - Citizens Advisory Board (CAB) meets monthly to provide the pulse of the community in matters of fare changes, Long Range Plan updates, capital projects, and service changes.